 About Pinnacle Yachts

 Pinnacle Yachts launched a 501(c)3 Public Charity, the Pinnacle Foundation, with its tag line borrowed from JFK — “A Rising Tide Lifts All Ships”.
 The foundation benefits child-related organizations in the arts, education, healthcare.
 The Chicago Regatta, the Air Show from the race yacht OCEAN, plus cash and in-kind donations from Pinnacle Yachts, yacht clubs, businesses and individuals fund the Pinnacle Foundation.
-At the close of 2018, the Pinnacle Foundation and its associates have provided nearly $300,000 in cash to child-related organizations.
+The Pinnacle Foundation and its associates have provided nearly $1,000,000 to child-related organizations.

 Pinnacle Yachts was founded by Patricia Feracota and Gary Feracota — avid sailors and accomplished business people.